 The Bunker Adjustment Factor (BAF) refers to a high-cost expense, payment, or surcharge to individuals shipping on ocean vessels.
-This is an additional charge to the base rate of ocean freight.
-This additional charge reflects the costs of fuel otherwise known as bunker oil.
-The bunker adjustment factor reflects the adjustment price of fuel (bunker oil) which is often done on a quarterly basis.
+This is an additional charge to the base rate of ocean freight that reflects the costs of fuel - otherwise known as bunker oil.

 Academic Research on Bunker Adjustment Factor

 - An analysis of bunker adjustment factors and freight rates in the Europe/Far East market (20002004), Cariou, P., & Wolff, F. C. (2006).
 An analysis of bunker adjustment factors and freight rates in the Europe/Far East market (20002004).
 Maritime Economics & Logistics, 8(2), 187-201.

 - Risk management methods for the liner shipping industry: the case of the Bunker Adjustment Factor, Menachof, D. A., & Dicer, G. N. (2001).
 Maritime Policy & Management, 28(2), 141-155.